tsykoduk/HCRailsDemo/README.md

 end
 ```

-This will load each object, and update the external_id__c feild with a random guid.
+This will load each object, and update the external_id__c field with a random guid.

+If you want to load more accounts, simply pop open a Rails Console with `heroku run console`.
+You'll want to insure that you've already taken all of the steps above as well.
+Once you have a console up and running run `helper.account_loader(#)` where # is the number of records you want to create.

 Enjoy!